schliepk/UMM_CSCI_4453_Lab_4/README.md

 ## Level Two and beyond (`ORDER BY`)

-The next level of understanding (this is  the first one you learn *after* Magic Missile [^dnd]) comes from the `ORDER BY` clause.
-As you might expect, this controls the order of the entries in the table.
+The next level of understanding comes from the `ORDER BY` clause.
+As you hopefully remember from lecture, this controls the order of the entries in the table.
 Try these:

 ```
 SELECT * FROM inventory ORDER BY item;